joto/osm-history-renderer/TUTORIAL.md

 ### if your distribution has `osmium-tool` 1.5 or newer

-You can use `osmium extract` to quickly split off the small area you want to import and render.
+You will use `osmium extract` to quickly split off the small area you want to import and render.

     sudo apt-get install osmium-tool